NxtGen-CsAi/AI-Powered-Cyber-Threat-Intelligence-Dashboard/README.md

 -   **Frontend:** React, TypeScript, Tailwind CSS
 -   **Data Visualization:** Recharts
 -   **AI & Machine Learning:**
--   **Google AI Studio:** Utilized for prompt engineering, testing, and refining the logic for AI-driven features.
+    -   **Visual Studio Code & Google Ai Studio:** Leveraged for rapid prototyping, prompt engineering, and iterative development of the AI models that power the dashboard's analytical capabilities.
--   **API Integration:** The conceptual backbone for analyzing unstructured threat data, classifying attack types, summarizing alert descriptions, and identifying threat origins from raw data feeds.
+    -   **API (Conceptual):** The core intelligence engine of the platform.
+This project is designed to integrate with the Gemini API to perform sophisticated tasks such as:
+        - **Real-time Threat Analysis:** Processing raw, unstructured threat intelligence feeds (e.g., from forums, logs) to extract key entities, severity levels, and attack vectors.
+        - **Automated Threat Classification:** Categorizing diverse cyber attacks into standardized types (Ransomware, Phishing, etc.) for aggregated visualization.
+        - **Natural Language Summarization:** Generating concise, human-readable summaries for complex security alerts.

 ### Skills Demonstrated